Our Collection

 At the Institute’s core is the Gilder Lehrman Collection, one of the great archives in American history.
 More than 85,000 items cover five hundred years of American history, from Columbus’s 1493 letter describing the New World through the end of the twentieth century.

-Gibson, Randall Lee (1832-1892) [Appointment of Gibson's aide-de-camp to serve as agent in matters pertaining to slaves]
+Gibson, Randall Lee, 1832-1892 [Appointment of Gibson's aide-de-camp to serve as agent in matters pertaining to slaves]

-Gilder Lehrman Collection #: GLC06455 Author/Creator: Gibson, Randall Lee (1832-1892) Place Written: Georgia Type: Autograph document signed Date: 19 February 1864 Pagination: 2 p. : docket ; 23.4 x 18 cm.
+Gilder Lehrman Collection #: GLC06455 Author/Creator: Gibson, Randall Lee, 1832-1892 Place Written: Georgia Type: Autograph document signed Date: 19 February 1864 Pagination: 2 p. : docket ; 23.4 x 18 cm.
 Order a Copy

-Brigadier General Gibson (Confederate) discusses matters pertaining to slaves owned by his family.
+Brigadier General Gibson (Confederate) discusses matters pertaining to people enslaved by his family.
 Appoints his aide-de-camp, H.P.
 Kernochan, as his agent to handle all business discussed within this letter.
 Learned from his brother Preston that five slaves (Thornton, Wallace, Big Jim, Little Jim, Baker, and Bidwell) from his father's plantation have been sent to Judge Thomas Gholson.
 Discusses other slaves sent to Gholson for work in the mines.
 Relates that his brother has thus far been in charge of these matters.
 Written from Headquarters, Gibson's Brigade, Army of Tennessee.

 Gibson, Randall Lee, 1832-1892